-Satellite broadband is a type of internet access which uses satellite signals, removing the need for phone lines, mobile cell towers, and other terrestrial infrastructure.
+Satellite broadband is a type of internet access that uses satellite signals to transfer data, removing the need for phone lines, mobile cell towers, and other terrestrial infrastructure.

 The major selling point of this technology is that satellite internet is available absolutely anywhere — if you can mount a dish with a clear view of the sky you’ll be able to get satellite broadband in your area.
 That’s a game-changer for anyone living in a location where fixed-line and mobile broadband is very slow or not available at all.
 And since it doesn’t use a phone line you don’t need to pay line rental to BT or anyone else!